Conformal Mechanics of Planar Curves: Conserved tension and critical points of curvature energies

-It is perhaps surprising that the solution of the equation $\mathcal{E}_\|=0$ in favor of $T$ is completely tractable independent of the specific model being examining.
-If the reader prefers, they can evaluate $T$ directly imitating the treatment of surfaces \cite{auxil}; in this approach, the reparametrization invariance is manifest, and $T$ is identified as a one-dimensional metric stress.
-Viewed this alternative way, the identity (\ref{Fperppar})(b) becomes tautological, a Bianchi identity.
+It is perhaps surprising that the solution of the equation $\mathcal{E}_\|=0$ in favor of $T$ is completely tractable irrespective of the specific model being examining.
+Alternatively, and more explicitly, one could have evaluated $T$ directly imitating the treatment of surfaces \cite{auxil}; in this approach, the reparametrization invariance is manifest, and $T$ is identified as a one-dimensional metric stress.
+Viewed this way, the identity (\ref{Fperppar})(b) is identically satisfied, the Bianchi identity associated with reparametrization invariance.
 The two approaches end up, of course, in the same place.
-The identification of $T$ restores the manifest reparametrization invariance that was temporarily suspended in choosing $s$ to parametrize the curve. \\\\ We will see that in scale invariant theories, the steps taken in section (\ref{reparam}) are obviated; this is because the tangential stress is completely determined by the scaling current without any reference to the multiplier, $T$.
+The identification of $T$ using the tangential EL equation in the approach adopted here restores the manifest reparametrization invariance that was temporarily suspended in choosing $s$ to parametrize the curve. \\\\ It will be seen in section \ref{scaling} that, when the energy is scale invariant, the steps taken in section (\ref{reparam}) are obviated; this is because the tangential stress is completely determined by the scaling current without any reference to the multiplier, $T$.